This is a part of the world that still receives little tourism, so your options are limited.

 I lodged this in the morning and picked it up in the afternoon.
 Marty also decided to get her tourist card from the embassy at the same time as I did (she is travelling on an EU passport) and it was immediate for her.

 Transport from the Suriname border to the capital, Paramaribo

-Once you’ve cleared the small customs hall, walk past the taxi drivers and into the small carpark.
-Just look around for another van who will take care of you on this side.
+Once you’ve cleared the small customs hall, walk past the taxi drivers and into the small parking area.
+Just look around for another van that will take care of you on this side.
 We found our driver straight away.

 If you have some Surinamese currency, there is a small food shack here that does some very good packed lunches of nasi goreng (fried rice) and marinated chicken.
 The cost is about $3 and it’s so good.

 The drive to Paramaribo is about 3.5 hours in a comfortable minivan and they will take you directly to your address in Paramaribo.

 NOTE: This company also does transport in reverse (from Georgetown to Paramaribo as well as Paramaribo to Georgetown)

 Where to stay in Paramaribo

-Paramaribo is a great city which almost felt to me like one big country town.
+Paramaribo is a great city that almost felt to me like one big country town.
 You’ll notice lots of Dutch colonial architecture and some great places to eat too.

 Getting around is quite easy if you use the small public bus network, however, a hotel that is well-located is best if you want to be close to the action.
 Here are the most affordable hotels I’d recommend.

 Mid-range hotel:Pleasant Stay Paramaribo – Comfortable apartments in a great, yet quiet location starting from $45 per night.
 Each apartment comes with a small kitchenette, including a microwave, fridge, cable TV and wifi.

 Top-rated hotel:Courtyard by Marriott – All the amenities you need for a very comfortable stay in Paramaribo.
-Only 10 minutes walk from the Palm Gardens.
+Only 10 minutes walk from Palm Gardens.